About the initiatives

 The research projects funded under this initiative are due to be completed in 2025.

 Aboriginal and Torres Strait Islander hearing health

-We work to promote early identification and treatment of hearing and speech difficulties in Aboriginal and Torres Strait Islander children.
-We fund:
+This initiative promoted early identification and treatment of hearing and speech difficulties in Aboriginal and Torres Strait Islander children.
+We funded: